lukasgeske/lukasgeske/Hello.md

 - 🌱 I’m currently learning Python
 - 💬 Ask me about: Anything
 - 📫 How to reach me: e-Mail
-- 😄 Pronouns: As wl all know there's.
+- 😄 Pronouns: As wl all know there's just 2 and I'm a male.
 -->